GoogleContainerTools/kpt-functions-catalog/functions/go/inflate-helm-chart/README.md

 `releaseName`  | Replaces RELEASE_NAME in the chart template output | test `namespace`    | Sets the target namespace for a release (`.Release.Namespace` in the template) | my-namespace `valuesFile`   | valuesFile is a remote or local file path to a values file to use instead of the default values that accompanied the chart.
 The default values are in '{chartHome}/{name}/values.yaml', where `chartHome` and `name` are the parameters defined above. | Using a local values file: path/to/your/values.yaml <br> <br> Using a remote values file: https://raw.githubusercontent.com/config-sync-examples/helm-components/main/cert-manager-values.yaml
-`includeCRDs`  | Specifies if Helm should also generate CustomResourceDefinitions, defaults to "false" | "true"
+`includeCRDs`  | Specifies if Helm should also generate CustomResourceDefinitions.
+Legal values: "true", "false" (default). | "true"

 The only required field is `name`.